Skip to content

 Open Detections Tab

-Select a Detection Title to open the details in a side panel without losing your place in the lineage graph.
+Select a Detection Title to open the details in a drawer without losing your place in the lineage graph.

 Copy the Lineage๐Ÿ”—